silverstripe/silverstripe-framework/docs/en/howto/grouping-dataobjectsets.md

 The [api:DataObjectSet] class has a number of methods useful for grouping objects by fields.
 Together with sorting this can be used to break up long lists of data into more manageable sub-sections.

-The [api:DataObjectSet->groupBy()] method takes a field name as the single argument, and breaks the set up into a number of arrays, where each array contains only objects with the same value of that field.
-The [api:DataObjectSet->GroupedBy()] method builds on this and returns the same data in a template-friendly format.
+The [api:DataObjectSet::groupBy()] method takes a field name as the single argument, and breaks the set up into a number of arrays, where each array contains only objects with the same value of that field.
+The [api:DataObjectSet::GroupedBy()] method builds on this and returns the same data in a template-friendly format.

 ## Grouping Sets By First Letter